zadarastorage/dockerfiles/README.md

 ## Quick Start

-Some of the appications are pre-configured and available in the Docker public repository.
+Some of the applications are preconfigured and available in the Docker public repository.
 We suggest that you download:

 ```